-We are so incredibly proud of our <A+> Alliance’s f<a+i>r Feminist AI Research Network’s second cohort of projects, which include papers and now a series of prototypes that emanate from applied research funded by the IDRC.
+We are so incredibly proud of our <A+> Alliance’s f<a+i>r Feminist AI Research Network’s third cohort of projects, which include papers and now a series of prototypes that emanate from applied research funded by the IDRC.

 AI-(Em)powered Mobility of Women– Socio-cultural, Psychological, Personal, and Spatial Factors to Urban Transit Safety: Informing AI-Driven Filipino Women Safety Apps

 Manila has one of the most dangerous transport systems in the world for women due to harrassment, and sexual assault.
 AI can be used to mitigate and supplement the efforts to make transit safer for women – providing an avenue to contact authorities, get in touch with their emergency contacts and be alerted about unsafe areas or modes of transportation.